 The college faculty, staff and administration have been working on writing Accreditation Standards self-evaluation reports during the past months.
 Consultant continues to meet with Accreditation Standard teams to provide guidance and technical support with the accreditation self-evaluation report.
 The Accreditation Standard teams submitted their self-evaluation reports on October 30, 2015, to Frankie Harriss, VPIEQA/ALO.
-The report was reviewed for endorsement at the Board of Regents' meeting in December 2015.
-Transmission of the final report to ACCJC and distribution to the visiting team had been completed during this month, January 2016.
-Team visit will be in March 14-17, 2016.
+The report will be reviewed for endorsement at the Board of Regents' meeting in December 2015.
+Transmission of the final report to ACCJC and distribution to the visiting team will be in January 2016.
+Team visit will be in March 2016.

 To ensure the college community understands and embraces accreditation as an ongoing process, which serves to strengthen the college, 100% of the employees and members of the Board of Regents voluntarily completed the Accreditation Basics On-Line Course.
 As part of the college's current hiring process, all new employees are required to complete the on-line course.
-The Board of Regents shares this same commitment.
+The Board of Regents shares this same commitment